 SUMMARIZE & SAVE THIS CONTENT ON

-Loaded with veggies: A colorful mix of crisp, fresh vegetables adds nutrients and texture.
+Loaded with vegetables: A colorful mix of veggies adds texture and balance.

 - garlic cloves.
 Freshly minced garlic gives the sauce a bold, aromatic flavor.

 - chicken broth.
-Creates the base of the stir-fry sauce; vegetable broth also works.
+Creates the base of the stir-fry sauce; use homemade chicken bone broth for the best flavor or vegetable broth also works.

 - cornstarch.
 Thickens the sauce to a glossy finish that coats the pork and vegetables perfectly.